by Chris Woodford. Last updated: November 12, 2016.

 More sophisticated pedometers (including some of the really good ones made by Omron) work entirely electronically and, since they have no moving parts, tend to be longer-lasting, more reliable, and considerably more accurate.
 They dispense with the swinging pendulum-hammer and measure your steps with two or three accelerometers instead.
 These are microchips arranged at right angles that detect minute changes in force as you move your legs.
 Since accelerometers are often built into gadgets like cellphones, it's increasingly common to find these sorts of things offering to count your steps for you too (there are plenty of pedometer apps for the iPhone, for example).
 GPS satellite navigation devices can also figure out how far you've walked or run, but they do it by calculating from satellite signals rather than counting steps.

 Photo: There are lots of pedometer apps for cellphones that make use of built-in accelerometers.
-This one's called Pedometer 24/7, runs on the Apple iPhone and iPod Touch, and seems to get good ratings from its users.
+Left: This one's called Pedometer 24/7, runs on the Apple iPhone and iPod Touch, and seems to get good ratings from its users.
 As you can see here, it displays steps, average speed, total distance, and calories burned.
 You have to key in your height and weight to start, to give it a rough idea how long your steps are, and you can fine tune the sensitivity as well.
+Right: Google Fit is a more sophisticated excercise tracker that can figure out how much exercise you're taking for 120 different activities, including several different types of walking.
+You can track your progress over time on your tablet, Android smartphone, or desktop computer, and find out how you're doing to meet the long-term fitness goals you've set.
+You can hook it up to all kinds of other smartphone apps, wireless wristband trackers, and so on.

 How accurate is a pedometer?